sharontherese/latin-mass-funeral/content/FAQs/index.md

 The revisions to the rite of Baptism were extensive.
 Detailed, side-by-side comparisons are available on numerous Catholic websites, including Traditional Catholic Priest[^2] and CatholicScout[^3].

+# Who can be a godparent or sponsor?

+Any Catholic over the age of 14, with a few exceptions, can be a godparent or a sponsor.

+Heretics, schismatics, rpotestants, etc. cannot be sponsors or godparents.

+Parents cannot be godparents to their own child.
+In the previous Code of Canon Law, spouses were not allowed to be sponsors to each other.

+# Are there rules for Catholic baby names?

+It is strongly encouraged that you choose of the name of a saint.
+Some cultures have a tradition of reserving the middle name for Mary, or one of Mary's variant names.

+# I'm a godparent/sponsor.
+What do I do?

+Visit the godparents & sponsors page!

 # Sources

 [^1]: Collectio Rituum Romanum.
 Edited by Laudate Dominum.
 1925. http://laudatedominum.net/files/coll_rit_rom.pdf.